eth-sri/eth-sri.github.io/_blogposts/mnbab.md

  $$f(x) \in \mathcal{P}, \forall  x \in \mathcal{D}.$$

-For the sake of explanation, we consider a fully connected $L$-layer network with ReLU activations, but note that we can handle all common architectures. <!--as the Branch-and-Bound framework only yields complete verifiers for piecewise linear activation functions but remark that our approach applies to a wide class of activations including ReLU, Sigmoid, Tanh, MaxPool, and others.--> We denote the weights and biases of neurons in the $i$-th layer as $W^{(i)}$ and $b^{(i)}$ and define the neural network as
+For the sake of explanation, we consider a fully connected $L$-layer network with ReLU activations but note that we can handle all common architectures. <!--as the Branch-and-Bound framework only yields complete verifiers for piecewise linear activation functions but remark that our approach applies to a wide class of activations including ReLU, Sigmoid, Tanh, MaxPool, and others.--> We denote the weights and biases of neurons in the $i$-th layer as $W^{(i)}$ and $b^{(i)}$ and define the neural network as

 $$f(x) := \hat{z}^{(L)}(x), \qquad \hat{z}^{(i)}(x) := W^{(i)}z^{(i-1)}(x) + b^{(i)}, \qquad z^{(i)}(x) := \max(0, \hat{z}^{(i)}(x)).$$